Société Générale: 21st century

 Bearish pressure, influenced by speculation but also by investor suspicion, continued to affect Société Générale's share price through to the end of 2011.
 For example, on the single day of August 10, 2011, Société Générale saw its share price lose 22%.

-In june 2020, Société Générale has reacquired the bank Shine.
+In June 2020, Société Générale reacquired the bank Shine.

 In August 2020, it was reported that Société Générale experienced a €1.26 billion loss during the second fiscal quarter of 2020.
 It was the bank's weakest quarterly performance since 2008's Kerviel Fraud.
 As a result of this, Séverin Cabannes, the bank's global banking and investor solutions business head, is set to retire in 2021 and leave his place by the end of this year.
 Additionally, Philippe Heim, who serves as the head of international retail banking, financial services, and insurance, will also vacate his position as deputy chief executive immediately.

 In December 2013, the European Commission fined the bank close to 446 million Euro for its role in the LIBOR scandal regarding interest rate derivatives..In April 2016, the fine was reduced to approximately €228 million.

 In December 2021, Amundi finalized its acquisition of Lyxor Asset Management from Société Générale.
 Lyxor was an investment company based in France, and a wholly owned subsidiary of Société Générale.
 It offered exchanged-traded index funds and other ETFs, exchanged-traded notes (ETN), and several other products to private and corporate investors.